 WHERE TO LOOK IN MASSACHUSETTS: Given this is the only record in the northeast, one should probably simply scan migrant traps along the coast during the summer and early fall and pray to get lucky.
-Finding another record will likely require careful scan of all
+Finding another record will likely require careful scan of all Red-eyed Vireos.

-STATUS IN THE EAST: Nearly annual from east Texas east to Florida; however the only record north of east Texas is the lone Massachusetts bird. (eBird map here)
+STATUS IN THE EAST: Nearly annual from east Texas east to Florida; however the only record north of east Texas is the lone Massachusetts bird.